Browse Integrations & API

 [!IMPORTANT] Enabling SSO disables local password login for existing Admin, Service Desk, and Viewer accounts.
 They will only be able to sign in through Entra ID from that point on.
 Super Admin and Org Operator accounts are unaffected and serve as your break-glass access if Entra is misconfigured.

-- Standard SSO (recommended) uses the shared ScoutDNS multi-tenant app.
-Quicker, no Enterprise Application registration required on your side.
+Setup uses the shared ScoutDNS multi-tenant app; there is no Enterprise Application registration to create on your side.

 Step 1: Set your Entra Tenant ID in ScoutDNS